Edit

 Clear the Copilot chat

 The clear chat button removes the contents of the current conversation and any previous context set throughout the conversation.
 This action is essentially the same as starting a new chat.
-Note that this action doesn't refresh the underlying data.
+This action doesn't refresh the underlying data.
 Use clear chat when switching topics to avoid overloading Copilot with unrelated prior context.
 Clear the chat to ensure clear and focused responses.

 Copilot requirements

-To ensure a seamless experience with Copilot in Power BI, it's important to meet specific requirements.
+To ensure a seamless experience with Copilot in Power BI, make sure you meet specific requirements.
 These requirements vary depending on the type of Copilot experience you're using, such as the standalone Copilot or the Copilot pane within reports.
 Here's a breakdown of the general and specific requirements for using Copilot effectively.

 Tip